-Highland Park sits on the corner of the City, northeast of Downtown, and is surrounded by East Liberty, Lincoln-Lemington-Belmar, Larimer, and Morningside.
+Highland Park sits in the northeast corner of the City, and is adjacent to East Liberty, Lincoln-Lemington-Belmar, Larimer, and Morningside.
 Highland Park was settled by Alexander Negley in 1778 and annexed to the City in 1868.
-Tree-lined streets full of Victorian, Tudor, and Colonial homes--from modest to grand--characterize this family-oriented neighborhood.
+The tree-lined streets filled with Victorian, Tudor, and Colonial homes--from modest to grand--characterize this family-oriented neighborhood.
+Annual events in Highland Park include the Walking Tour of historically and architecturally significant homes and the Highland Fling, which features live music, crafts, and food.

 Highland Park is a sprawling, 500-acre park with tennis courts, a public swimming pool, and picnic areas.
-Edward Bigelow, the park's founder, called it "the finest breathing room in the City," and people come from all over the City to enjoy it.
-The park's 100-year history is still alive today in its many historic monuments, hand-crafted sculptures, and ornate entryways.
-Also preserved are the wooded trails and secluded greenery that make Highland Park an ideal getaway for joggers, walkers, roller bladers, cyclists, picnickers and nature enthusiasts.
-Just for the kids there is the Super Playground, a community designed and built playground that sparks the imagination of children of all ages.
-Annual events in Highland Park include the Walking Tour of historically and architecturally significant homes and the Highland Fling, which features live music, crafts, and food.
+Edward Bigelow, the park's founder, called it "the finest breathing room in the City," and people come from all over the City to enjoy its green space.
+The park's 100-year history is still living today in its many historic monuments, hand-crafted sculptures, and ornate gateways.
+Also, the wooded trails and secluded greenery make Highland Park an ideal getaway for joggers, walkers, roller bladers, cyclists, picnickers and nature enthusiasts.
+Just for the kids, there is the Super Playground, a community designed and built playground that sparks the imagination of children of all ages.